2010 Buffalo Bills season: Regular season

-Football statistics site Football Outsiders calculates that the Bills had the toughest schedule in the league in 2010, based on strength of opponent, whilst Pro Football Reference argues that the 2010 Bills had the toughest schedule for any NFL team since 1971, with nine games against opponents 10–6 or better.
+Football statistics site Football Outsiders calculated that the Bills had the toughest schedule in the league in 2010, based on strength of opponent, whilst Pro Football Reference argued that the 2010 Bills had the toughest schedule for any NFL team since 1971, with nine games against opponents 10–6 or better.
 Apart from their AFC East division games, the Bills played against the AFC North and NFC North according to the conference rotation, and played the Chiefs and Jaguars based on 2009 divisional positions.

 Though the Bills were the last team to record their first win in 2010, starting the season with eight consecutive losses, they improved greatly in the second half of the season, with a record of 4–4 to finish the year.
 Nine of the Bills' twelve losses were to teams that qualified for the postseason, including both representatives in Super Bowl XLV – Pittsburgh and Green Bay.
 Six of the twelve losses were by eight points or less.
 Four Buffalo losses had a margin of three points or less and three losses were in overtime, all to eventual playoff teams (Week 7 at Baltimore, Week 8 at Kansas City and Week 12 vs. Pittsburgh).

+Note: Intra-division opponents are in bold text.